alexewerlof/jty/README.md

 # JTY - JavaScript typecheck

 A minimalistic library for writing safer code.
-It came out of a few years of programming JavaScript and TypeScript where I wrote these functions over and over to ensure reliable code.
+It came out of a few years of programming JavaScript and TypeScript where I wrote these functions over and over to ensure code reliability.

-* Helps JavaScript code to verify its contracts and fail early with [good error messages](https://medium.com/hackernoon/what-makes-a-good-error-710d02682a68) instead of continuing on wrong assumption and producing wrong results (which is hard to debug due to [implicit type conversion quirks](https://2ality.com/2013/04/quirk-implicit-conversion.html))
-* Helps TypeScript code to be used safely when called from JavaScript code (also provides reliability against abusing TypeScript's escape hatches like `as` and `any`)

 It has a solid and minimalistic API surface that provides useful functions for basic type checking.